AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 CloudN performs three major functions:

-- Extend your datacenter to multi cloud (Datacenter Extension or DCCX).
+- **Datacenter Extension** Extend your datacenter to multi cloud (Datacenter Extension or DCCX).
-- Build encrypted tunnel to existing VPC/VNets (on-prem gateway for Site2Cloud).
+- **Site2Cloud** Build encrypted tunnel to existing VPC/VNets (on-prem gateway for Site2Cloud).
-- Build connectivity that makes it possible to migrate on-prem VMs to cloud while preserving their IP addresses.
+- **IPmotion** Build connectivity that makes it possible to migrate on-prem VMs to cloud while preserving their IP addresses.

 To learn how CloudN Aviatrix Datacenter Extension works and how to build agile hybrid DevOps environments using public cloud, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__